lauriraudla/pOliver/README.txt

 - Most of the code does not use OOP
 - It is difficult to change any parameters, due to not using a config file for them

+The first improvement should be addressing everything that is bad, as that would make the code humane to work on.

 Game logic diagram is added as a PDF to the repo